marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-08-post-google-it-support.md

 ## 🚀 My Journey into IT: How the Google IT Support Professional Certificate Paved the Way

-**Just a heads-up:** This review reflects my personal experience only.
+**❗ Just a heads-up:** This review reflects my personal experience only.
 {: .notice--info}

 ### ℹ️ Intro